 Either way, this nugget is BIG!
 So head over to the Golden Nugget Casino to take a peek at this giant golden prize!

 Looking for a Downtown Las Vegas photo op spot with 70’s style?
 Check out Studio 71 at Plaza Las Vegas!
 This place is practically made for Instagram and pays homage to the Plaza’s vibrant disco history.

 Take a selfie with neon showgirls, dice, roller skates, and mirrored ball backdrops in this one-of-a-kind disco-inspired photo space!

 FIRST FRIDAY BLOCK PARTY AT THE ARTS FACTORY

-If you’re looking for a fun and festive way to kick off the weekend, look no further than the Arts Factory‘s First Friday Block Party.
+If you’re looking for a fun and festive way to kick off the weekend, Arts Factory‘s First Friday Block Party is a must-visit.
 This monthly event takes place on the first Friday of every month and features live music, art exhibitions, food trucks, and more.

 DOWNTOWN CONTAINER PARK